Maumagnaguagno/HyperTensioN/README.md

 ```

 ### Problem
-With your domain ready all you need is to define the initial state and the task list.
+With the domain ready all you need is to define the initial state and the task list.
 The initial state is defined as a Hash table in which the keys are the predicates while the value is an array of possible terms.
 The task list follows the same principle, an array of each task to be solved.
 Note that the names must match the ones defined in the domain and tasks will be decomposed in the same order they are described (in ordered mode).